mmiller42/idt-slack-goals/README.md

 # idt-slack-goals
-CLI tool that posts today's IDoneThis goals in Slack
+CLI tool for IDoneThis with ability to post your list of goals to Slack.

+* List your goals and accomplishments for today
+* Post your list of goals on Slack
+* Add a new goal for today
+* Add a new accomplishment for today
+* Mark an existing goal for today as complete

 ## Installation
 ```sh